 CLASS DV_IDENTIFIER Purpose Type for representing identifiers of real-world entities.
 Typical identifiers include drivers licence number, social security number, vertans affairs number, prescription id, order id, and so on.
-Use DV_IDENTIFIER is used to represent any identifier of a real thing, issued by some authority or agency.
-Misuse DV_IDENTIFIER should not be used to express identifiers generated by the infrastructure to information items; the types OBJECT_ID and OBJECT_REF and subtypes are for this purpose.
-ISO 18308 (none) GEHR GEHR had a type PHYSICAL_DATA for the purpose of recording locations of items, such as specimen bottles.
-Inherit DATA_VALUE Attributes Signature Meaning issuer: String Issuing agency of these kind of ids id: String The identifier value.
-Often structured, according to the definition of the issuing authority's rules. type: String The identifier type, such as "prescription", or "SSN".
+Use DV_IDENTIFIER is used to represent any identifier of a real thing, issued some authority or agency.
+Misuse DV_IDENTIFIER is not used to express identifiers generated by the infrastructure to refer to information items; the types OBJECT_ID and OBJECT_REF and subtypes are defined for this purpose.

+CLASS DV_IDENTIFIER ISO 18308 (none) GEHR GEHR had a type PHYSICAL_DATA for the purpose of recording locations of items, such as specimen bottles.
+Inherit DATA_VALUE Attributes Signature Meaning 11 issuer: String Authority which issues the kind of id used in the id field of this object.
+11 assigner: String Organisation that assigned the id to the item being identified.
+11 id: String The identifier value.
+Often structured, according to the definition of the issuing authority's rules.
+11 type: String The identifier type, such as "prescription", or "SSN".
 One day a controlled vocabulary might be possible for this.
-Invariants issuer_valid: issuer /= Void and then not issuer.is_empty id_valid: id /= Void and then not id.is_empty type_valid: type /= Void and then not type.is_empty
+Invariants issuer_valid: issuer /= Void and then not issuer.is_empty assigner_valid: assigner /= Void and then not assigner.is_empty id_valid: id /= Void and then not id.is_empty type_valid: type /= Void and then not type.is_empty